agello/techlab/labs/12_template_creation.md

 Even if a parameter is configured with Generate Definition, it can be overwritten during generation.

 ### Template Merge
 For example, if an app is used together with a database, the two templates can be merged.
 It is important to consolidate the template parameters.
-These are usually values ​​for the connection of the database.
+These are usually values for the connection of the database.
 Simply use the same variable from the common parameter in both templates.

 ## Apply from templates
-Templates can be instantiated using `oc new-app -f <FILE> | <URL> -p <PARAM1> = <VALUE1>, <PARAM2> = <VALUE2> ...`.
+Templates can be instantiated using `oc new-app -f <FILE> | <URL> -p <PARAM1>=<VALUE1>, <PARAM2>=<VALUE2> ...`.
 If the parameters of the template have already been set with `oc process`, it is no longer necessary to specify the parameters.

 ### Metadata / Labels
-`oc new-app` inserts the label` app=<TEMPLATE NAME> `into all instanced resources by default.
+`oc new-app` inserts the label `app=<TEMPLATE NAME> `into all instanced resources by default.
 For some versions of OpenShift, this can lead to [invalid](https://github.com/openshift/origin/issues/10782) resource definitions.
 As a workaround, an alternative label can be configured with `oc new-app -l <LABELNAME>=<LABELVALUE> ...`.

 ## Create resources from docker-compose.yml